Pseudowintera colorata: Traditional medicine

 Horopito has long been used by the indigenous Māori population of New Zealand both internally and externally for many purposes.
 As far back as 1848, Horopito is documented in the treatment of skin diseases such as ringworm, or venereal diseases.
 "The leaves and tender branches of this shrub are bruised and steeped in water, and the lotion used for ringworm; or the bruised leaves are used as a poultice for chaffing of the skin, or to heal wounds, bruises or cuts".
-Infection due to Candida albicans (Māori – Haha, Haka) is documented as once being a major cause of death of Maori babies, due to their being fed an "unsatisfactory diet."
+Infection due to Candida albicans (Māori – Haha, Haka) is documented as once being a major cause of death of Māori babies, due to their being fed an "unsatisfactory diet."
 The juice of Horopito leaves was placed straight in the mouth, or leaves of Horopito were steeped in water to extract the juice and this decoction was to treat what we now understand as candidiasis (oral thrush).

 Early European settlers to New Zealand also used horopito for medicinal purposes.
 For internal use, leaves were either chewed or prepared as tea.
 "The leaves and bark are aromatic and pungent; the former is occasionally used by settlers suffering from diarrhoeic complaints."
 A decoction of the leaves was taken for stomach ache and was known as "Māori Painkiller" and "Bushman's Painkiller."

 There are accounts of the bark being used in the 19th century as a substitute for quinine: "The stimulating tonic and astringent properties of which are little inferior to winter's bark."
 A French nun, Mother Aubert, went to live among the Māori at the end of the 19th century, and the native plant remedies she later created became commercially available and widely used throughout the colony of New Zealand.
 Horopito was one of the two ingredients in her patent medicine, Karana.
 In a letter to the French Consul dated 2 December 1890, she described it as "superior to Quinquina [quinine] in the treatment of chronic stomach sickness.
 It has been very useful to me in cases of anaemia of debility, of continuous diarrhoea etc,., etc and in recovery from temperatures".